 Why is my available balance less than my wallet balance?

-When you send or exchange assets Exodus uses the amount listed in "Available Balance".
+When you send or exchange assets Exodus can at maximum send only your 'Available.
 This balance can be different than your wallet balance for the following reasons:

 - The available balance subtracts network fees required to send a transaction.
 For example, if you have $5 USD in Bitcoin, and the fee is $3 USD to send Bitcoin, you will see $2 USD as the available balance.
 Fees are paid to individual networks (Bitcoin, Ethereum, etc.) to deliver transactions - they are not kept by Exodus.